Early in my bread-baking efforts, I wanted to answer this question. Since every baker has different goals, there’s no one “right” answer.

 And with online purchase options, there’s certainly a wide range of brands and flour types at our fingertips.

-Here’s a summary of advantages for both purchasing milled flour and making your own!
+Here’s a summary of the advantages for both purchasing milled flour and making your own!

 Purchasing milled flour